ptr1337/linux-cacule/README.md

 ## How to use CLANG/LLVM/LTO compiled Kernels on Nvidia driver with DKMS:

 There is mostly an easy workaround, but be aware, if you install a Kernel and have those parameters still in, the GCC Compiled Kernel will fail.
-Also some modules which uses dkms needs to recompiled with CLANG/LLVM.
+Also some modules which uses DKMS needs to recompiled with CLANG/LLVM.
 I just compile the backup kernel LINUX-LTS also with CLANG, so i got no problems anymore.

 - Just do following: